10 Composition Techniques in Photography to Improve Your Skills

 2. Rule of Thirds

-Read also: 7 Techniques to Optimize Your Product Photography
+Read also: 7 Techniques to Optimize Your Product Photography.

-3. Frame Within the Frame
+3. Frame Within a Frame

 4. Golden Ration

-Read also: Zoom Photography Tips: Let’s Master It
+Read also: Zoom Photography Tips: Let’s Master It.

 5. Rule of Space